Rugby-Six Nations Championship Fixtures

 HIGHLIGHTS-Rugby-Super Rugby week six

+Centre Tim Bateman scored a brace of tries as the Canterbury Crusaders continued their perfect Super Rugby season with an emphatic 41-22 win over the New South Wales Waratahs in Sydney on Sunday.

-March 9 (Infostrada Sports) - Fixtures from the Six Nations Championship matches SATURDAY, MARCH 14 FIXTURES (GMT) Wales v Ireland (1430) England v Scotland (1700) SUNDAY, MARCH 15 FIXTURES (GMT) Italy v France (1500)
+Feb 6 (Infostrada Sports) - Fixtures from the Six Nations Championship matches FRIDAY, FEBRUARY 6 FIXTURES (GMT) Wales v England (2005) SATURDAY, FEBRUARY 7 FIXTURES (GMT) Italy v Ireland (1430) France v Scotland (1700)

+Centre Tim Bateman scored a brace of tries as the Canterbury Crusaders continued their perfect Super Rugby season with an emphatic 41-22 win over the New South Wales Waratahs in Sydney on Sunday.

+WELLINGTON, April 2 The Waikato Chiefs will be without co-captain Sam Cane for at least part of their three-week tour after the All Blacks flanker suffered concussion during the Super Rugby win over the Bulls in Hamilton on Saturday.